Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Children’s Museum of Indianapolis

-The biggest children’s museum in the world!
+The biggest children’s museum in the world is in Indianapolis, Indiana!

 A huge dinosaur and small dinosaur statues at the entrance of the Children's Museum of Indianapolis